aschrein/aschrein.github.io/_posts/2019-08-11-metro_breakdown.markdown

 The result of this pass is 3 volume textures(for red, green and blue wavelengths) of 4x16 bit floats for constant and linear coefficients of spherical harmonics.
 Spherical harmonics encode low frequency component of irradiance field.
 Later it's used to approximate radiance for diffuse surfaces.
 The visualization of LPV shows the fields of vectors at voxel centers with (x, y, z) equal to linear coefficients of SH for red, green and blue LPVs.
 The direction of linear coefficients is an average light direction at the point.

 The pass is comprised of two stages.
-Injection and propogation is merged in one stage and in the second stage the volumes are mixed with 6-12 other volumes, presumably it's some kind of temporal filter with LPVs from previous frames.
+Injection and propagation is merged in one stage and in the second stage the volumes are mixed with 6-12 other volumes, presumably it's some kind of temporal filter with LPVs from previous frames.

 ![untitled](/assets/metro/11_LPV/volume_ss.png)